Characters

 EXAMPLE

-Check out an example project on GitHub, where a Live2D character is used with Naninovel.
+Check the Live2D sample, where a Live2D character is used with Naninovel.

 Spine Characters